ATRedline/ESP32_Fan_Control/README.md

 Next steps:
 ---
--Main program migration to .net/wpf with some changes in hardware script -Adding ability of using thermocouple data (thermocouple controller already added to RCB scheme v1.2) -Adding ability of display connection
+- Main program migration to .net/wpf with some changes in hardware script
+- Adding ability of using thermocouple data (thermocouple controller already added to RCB scheme v1.2)
+- Adding ability of display connection